2022–23 UEFA Youth League: Domestic Champions Path

 For the Domestic Champions Path, the 32 teams were drawn into two rounds of two-legged home-and-away ties.
 The draw for both the first round and second round was held on 31 August 2022.

-The eight second round winners advance to the play-offs, where they will join by the eight group runners-up from the UEFA Champions League Path (group stage).
+The eight second round winners advanced to the play-offs, where they were joined by the eight group runners-up from the UEFA Champions League Path (group stage).